phun-ky/phun-ky.github.io/src/assets/posts/2023-10-05-create-a-simple-vanilla-javascript-spa.md

 `update-nodes.ts` is the most important file in the SPA, since it is doing what we love most about framework SPAs:
 It only updates the nodes that has changed!

+This is also the _only_ dependency this SPA uses in production.

 ```typescript
 import { stringToHTML } from './string-to-html';